 Did you know that there are many ways you can re-align your teeth?
 Teeth straightening options have become quite advanced in recent years; you are no longer limited to the traditional metal ‘train-track’ teeth braces you may remember from school days.
 Different dental circumstances require different options.
 Different choices will mean different budgets.
 Some of the types of teeth braces you can choose include:

 • Invisalign (invisible, the clear alternative to metal braces)

-Fees you might incur with your braces will vary considerably, but will be somewhere in the region of $2,000 to $9,000 in Australia for conventional treatments.
+The cost of braces in Australia will vary considerably.
 Some private health insurance companies offer assistance with orthodontic care, depending on your level of cover.

-If invisible teeth braces sounds more appealing to you, be aware that lingual and Invisalign options will cost more than traditional metal braces.
-In Australia, the average cost of Invisalign treatment will range from $6,000 to $9,000.
+If invisible teeth braces sound more appealing to you, be aware that Invisalign braces will cost more than traditional metal braces.
+In Australia, the average cost of Invisalign will range from $6,000 to $9,000.
 Minor correction can start from $4,500.

 Contact Australia Dental for all your questions about teeth straightening or Brisbane orthodontics care.

 Now you have established that you need teeth straightening, and you know approximately how much braces cost, you ought to book an appointment with a dentistry expert.
 Australia Dental offers expert dentistry services in Clontarf and Burpengary, servicing the Moreton Bay Region.
 Call the Clontarf office on 07 3284 7112 or Burpengary on 07 3888 9125 to book in your dental appointment, or contact us online.

 When you’re asking questions like ‘do I need braces?’ and ‘how much do braces cost?’ it’s time to see the experts at Australia Dental to get a straight answer!